tribbloid/spookystuff/query.md

 # Clauses

-Clauses are programming blocks of a query, each denotes a specific pattern to discover new data from references in old data (e.g. hyperlinks).
-Clauses can be applied to a SpookyContext, a PageFrame (the data structure returned by a clause as the result enriched dataset, this makes chaining clauses possible), or a compatible common Spark dataset type (e.g. [DataFrame] or String RDD, need to enable implicit conversion first, this will be covered in [I/O section] in detail)
+Clauses are building blocks of a query, each denotes a specific pattern to discover new data from old data's references (e.g. through hyperlinks).
+Clauses can be applied to any of the following Scala objects:

+- PageRowRDD: this is the default data storage optimized for unstructured and linked data operations, like DataFrame optimized for relation data.
+Internally, PageRowRDD is a distributed and immutable row-storage that contains both unstructured "raw" documents and key-value pairs. it can be created from a compatible Spark dataset type by using SpookyContext.create():

+        val frame2 = spooky.create(Map("name" -> "Cloudera", "type" -> "company") :: Map("name" -> "Hadoop", "type" -> "Software") :: Nil) //create a PageRowRDD with 2 fields: 'name and 'type
+        val frame1 = spooky.create(1 to 10) //create a PageRowRDD of 10 rows //if source only contains 1 datum per row and its field name is missing, create a PageRowRDD with 1 field: '_

+And to those types by the following functions:

+        frame1.toStringRDD('_)  // convert one field to RDD[String]
+        frame2.toMapRDD()       // convert to MapRDD
+        frame2.toDF()           // convert to DataFrame
+        frame2.toJSON()         // equal to .toDF().JSON()
+        frame2.toCSV()          // convert to CSV
+        frame2.toTSV()          // convert to TSV

-Most of the clauses returns a PageFrame as output, PageFrame is an abstraction of a distributed and immutable row-storage that contains both unstructured "raw" documents and key-value pairs. it can be easily converted to other Spark dataset types (covered in [I/O section]).
-In addition, it inherits SpookyContext from its predecessor, so settings in SpookyConf are persisted for all queries and clauses derived from them (unless you change them halfway, this is common if a query uses mutliple web services, each with its own Authentication credential or proxy requirement).
+PageRowRDD is also the output of another clause so you can chain multiple clauses easily to form a long data valorization pipeline.
+In addition, it inherits SpookyContext from its source or predecessor, so settings in SpookyConf are persisted for all queries derived from them (unless you change them halfway, this is common if a query uses mutliple web services, each with its own Authentication credential or proxy requirement).

+- SpookyContext: equivalent to applying to an empty PageRowRDD with one row.

+- Any compatible Spark dataset type: equivalent to applying to a PageRowRDD initialized from SpookyContext.create().
+To use this syntax you need to import context-aware implicit conversions:

+        import spooky.dsl._ //

-The following 5 main clauses covered most linking patterns in websites, documents and APIs, including one-to-one link, one-to-many link, graph link and pagination.
+The following 5 main clauses covered most data reference patterns in websites, documents and APIs, including, but not limited to, one-to-one, one-to-many, link graph and paginations.

 #### fetch